Keeping Children Safe

 Residentials – risk assessments cover all aspects of the visit and activities and involve a pre-visit by the leader as well as approval by the Headteacher, Governors and Tameside.
 Risk assessments for the school premises carried out by the school Health and Safety Officers and include Fire Safety and electrical supply.
 Staff wear ID badges and all visitors must sign in and out.
 Disclosure and Barring Checks are carried out on all staff appointed to school.
 All volunteers/students are also checked.

 All Risk Assessments are carried out in line with statutory requirements and school policies and also include dynamic Risk assessments to meet changing needs that may arise.
 Staff are trained in accordance with their roles and responsibilities across school and named in respective policies.
 All staff receive yearly Child Protection/Safeguarding training.
 Our School Behaviour Policy includes policies for Anti-Bullying and E-safety.
 These are available on school website.

 Handover arrangements at start/end of day – Most pupils arrive on LA transport.
 Clear procedures are in place for Key staff to receive children from buses and escort them to the playground where class staff supervise until the bell rings.
-Children arriving with parents are handed over to class staff at the gate .
+Children arriving with parents are handed over to class staff.
 At the end of the day children leave school in bus groups with school staff and a bus escort.
 Necessary information is passed on to bus escorts and staff ensure children are settled and safe to go home.
 The car park is barrier operated and access is essentially for school staff.
 It can also be opened by reception staff when necessary.